In mid-March 2020, I had the great pleasure of assisting the owner of a California manufacturing business in successfully selling his business.

 Is this now your time to value and sell your business?
 If it is, make sure you do it properly.

-Valuing a business to sell requires an accurate analysis of the financial statements to defend the price to put the business onto the market.
-This is not only critical for the seller but also the buyer and just as importantly, any third-party finance company the buyer chooses to obtain to help finance the purchase of the business.
+Valuing a business for sale requires an accurate analysis of the financial statements to justify the price.
+This is not only critical for the seller, but also for the buyer.
+Just as importantly, it is critical for any third-party finance company.
+This is because they help finance the purchase of the business.

 Click this link for more information about accurately valuing a business.